 The Southern Alpine Racing Association is open to all residents of Virginia, West Virginia, North Carolina, and South Carolina, Georgia and people in surrounding areas who enjoy skiing in our area.
 SARA welcomes any person with an interest in the sport of alpine ski racing.
 Parents of racers and volunteers are also encouraged to join.
 For more information about SARA and to apply for membership, visit sararacing.org.
-You may also contact John Patrick skierjohnp@charter.net or 423.863.1890.
+You may also contact Sean "Stumpy" McKee | stumpy@skisugar.com | 828.387.0173.